-Natural language processing software works on data pretty much regardless of the source of said that – smartphone, games console, home appliance.
+Natural language processing software works on data regardless on source.
 Data is data and not constrained by the industry it comes from.
 Computer vision will analyse video, it doesn’t matter if it is video from broadcasts, Periscope, or security cameras.
 Expertise in machine learning and deep learning is applicable across every industry.
 Google, Facebook, Microsoft, Baidu, and IBM can apply their technologies across all industries.
 The virtuous cycle of data means it will likely play out as a winner-takes-virtually-all in each market.

 OpenAI aims to distribute AI to everybody

 So where does OpenAI fit in?
 OpenAI is a counterweight to the monopolisation of data and power that is likely to play out across industries.
 The company’s founders are Ilya Sutskever, a deep learning expert, and Greg Brockman, former CTO of Stripe.
 The company’s backers include Elon Musk, Sam Altman, Peter Thiel, and Reid Hoffman.
-The company has over $1 billion in commitments and as a not for profit, it is planning on giving away all research and patents.
+The company has over $1 billion in commitments and as a non-profit, plans on giving away all research and patents.
 Note — research and patents, not data.

 Investors understand that they cannot compete with Google or Facebook for data or talent.
 OpenAI is their play.
 By giving away patents and research, OpenAI will not be doing anything Facebook and Google are not already doing.
 Google has given away TensorFlow.
 Facebook has open-sourced its deep learning software for Torch and Big Sur, it’s deep learning hardware design.